iFission/50.044-System-Security-2021-Labs/documentation/docs/labs/lab1/README.md

 You should also make sure your code still passes all tests using **make check**, which uses the unmodified lab binaries.

 :::

+You are done!
+Submit your answers to the lab assignment by running **make prepare-submit** and upload the resulting `lab1-handin.tar.gz` file to [edimension website](https://edimension.sutd.edu.sg).